Alexandercofa/RegentOfRigel/modding notes.md

 </rigel-technologies>
 ```

-This should work if you define different numbers of categories than six.
+This should still work if you define different numbers of categories than six.

 Modifying the primary tech tree should be done before a game is started to avoid glitches, as all references to tech will refer to the primary tech tree - modifying the tree can therefore cause players to have different technologies available, or potentially to have a reference to nothing, which may cause undefined behaviour.